boulund/TIGRFAM_scripts/README.md

 # Deprecated
+There are some old scripts still left in the repo:

+- `info2table.py`
+- `create_tigrfam_hierarchy.py`

-There is a script called `info2table.py` that produces a tab separated table from TIGRFAM INFO files (usually downloaded from the TIGRFAM FTP server in a tarball, e.g. `TIGRFAMs_15.0_INFO.tar.gz`).
+`info2table.py` produces a tab separated table from TIGRFAM INFO files (usually downloaded from the TIGRFAM FTP server in a tarball, e.g.
+`TIGRFAMs_15.0_INFO.tar.gz`).
 This isn't very useful anymore, since the `download_tigrfam_annotations.py` script produces more annotation information.
-It seems the data in the INFO files isn't kept up to date any more.
+It seems the data in the INFO files isn't kept entirely up to date any more.

-Another script is called `create_tigrfam_hierarchy.py`, which produces a tab separated table of the TIGRFAM, MAINROLE, and SUB1ROLE information available in the `TIGR_ROLE_NAMES` and `TIGR_ROLE_LINK` files, also usually downloaded from the TIGRFAM FTP.
-It appears these files are no longer kept up to date.
+`create_tigrfam_hierarchy.py` produces a tab separated table of the TIGRFAM, MAINROLE, and SUB1ROLE information available in the `TIGR_ROLE_NAMES` and `TIGR_ROLE_LINK` files, also usually downloaded from the TIGRFAM FTP.
+This script is deprecated as it appears these files are no longer kept entirely up to date, and `download_tigrfam_annotations.py` produces more complete tables.

 # Contribue
 Feel free to contribue with pull requests if you see errors or things that need